The Jesus and Mary Chain: Reunion: 2007–present

+The band toured North America in 2012 and also played China for the first time in May.
+The lineup featured guitarist John Moore and Fountains of Wayne drummer Brian Young replacing Loz Colbert.
+Mark Crozer replaced Moore beginning with the band's Tel Aviv shows in October.
 In 2013, it was announced that a full-discography vinyl box set, dubbed as The Complete Vinyl Collection, would be released for the band's 30th anniversary, via Demon Music Group.
-In March 2014 the band signed back to Alan McGee and became the first artists to sign to the newly reformed Creation Management.
-They announced November 2014 dates in the UK to debut the performance of Psychocandy Live, which toured through 2015 to celebrate the 30th anniversary of the album's release.
+In 2014, the band became the first to sign to the newly reformed Creation Management, helmed by Alan McGee.
+The band played Psychocandy in full through 2015 to celebrate the album's 30th anniversary.